 Many expecting parents experiencing these risk factors navigate pregnancy and the transition into parenthood with relative ease.
 Yet we know that many others find these adjustments challenging and experience symptoms of antenatal anxiety or depression.

 If you think you might be experiencing symptoms of antenatal anxiety or depression – or are simply concerned about what you are feeling – seek help as early as you can.
-Help might be speaking with someone you trust, chatting to a member of your antenatal care team, or calling PANDA for information and support.
+This might include speaking with someone you trust, chatting to a member of your antenatal care team, or calling PANDA for information and support.

 Helpful Information